As an Amazon Associate, I earn from qualifying purchases you make on this website.

-Within sight of Yokosuka Naval Base sits a Japanese naval legend, the IJN battleship Mikasa.
-It was the hero of the Russo-Japanese War of 1905, is at Mikasa Park in Yokosuka.
+Within sight of Yokosuka Naval Base sits a Japanese naval legend.
+IJN battleship Mikasa, the hero of the Russo-Japanese War of 1905, is at Mikasa Park in Yokosuka.
 For military buffs, this is a must-see museum near Tokyo.

 While preserved as a memorial ship in 1925, IJN Mikasa was in a derelict condition at the end of World War 2.
 What we see today is thanks in part to the efforts of Admiral Chester Nimitz.
 It was through his actions in the 1950s that the ship was saved.